mattrohland/vEwe/README.md

 #vEwe - A Javascript Event Manager

-vEwe is a JS library used to manage events in an easy to extend object.
+vEwe is a JS library used to manage events through an easy to extend view object.
 With jQuery as its sole dependency it provides a lightweight alternative for those wishing to avoid a full fledged "framework".

 **Key features include:**
 + AMD (asynchronous module definition) ready